Analysis scripts for High Performance Computing (HPC) at the University of Iowa. Currently uses Argon.

 module load nlopt

-so linker can find library while
+LIBRARY_PATH so linker can find library while

-session (single line below):LIBRARY_PATH=$ROOT_NLOPT/lib64:$LIBRARY_PATH R
+launching R session (single line below):LIBRARY_PATH=$ROOT_NLOPT/lib64:$LIBRARY_PATH R

-console, install nloptr
+R console, install nloptr (two lines

 below)install.packages(verbose = 1, "nloptr")